Kaimanawa Legacy Foundation

 44

 In addition there are another 44 horses documented that live in Zone 9 and the Māori Trust Land, which is outside the Counted Area.
-These horses aren’t managed and are estimated to be double or triple this size.
+These horses aren’t managed and numbers are estimated to be double or triple this size.

 EVENTS

-2024 SCHEDULE
+2026 SCHEDULE

 FIELD GUIDE